 A line from the theme song to the TV sitcom Petticoat Junction, which aired from 1963-1970.
 The hotel near Hooterville, where the show was set, was called the Shady Rest Hotel, run by the Bradley family: Uncle Joe, Kate, and Kate’s three numptious daughters.
 Sample lyrics: “There's a little hotel called the Shady Rest at the junction/Petticoat Junction/It is run by Kate, come and be her guest at the junction/Petticoat Junction …”

 “Christine was pretty well known at Lamas’s place, I suppose.”
 Fernando or Lorenzo?!

 See note on Fernando and Lorenzo Lamas, above.

 Personality Plus is a Christian self-help book written by Florence Littauer in 1983 that purports to help you analyze and improve your personality.

-Picture Picture was a regular segment on the TV children’s show Mister Rogers’ Neighborhood, in which children would get to view documentaries on how everyday things such as pencils, pretzels, and so on are made.
+An imitation of Fred Rogers, the deeply serene host of the children’s TV show Mister Rogers’ Neighborhood, which ran on Public Television, first in Canada and then the U.S., from 1963 to 2001.
+Picture Picture was a regular segment on the program, in which children would get to view documentaries on how everyday things such as pencils, pretzels, and so on are made.